-On February 6, 2013, we announced agreement of an out of court settlement regarding the dispute with Jervois.
+On February 6, 2013, EMC and Jervois reached agreement and announced an out of court settlement regarding the dispute.
 The terms of the settlement transferred 100% ownership and control of the Nyngan Project to the Company, in return for AUD\$2.6 million cash payments and a percentage royalty payable to Jervois on sales of product from the project.
+The first AUD\$1.2 million cash payment was made during June 2013, the final payment of AUD\$1.4 million is due on June 30, 2014.
 The binding settlement entered into with Jervois brings to an end all court actions, claims and counterclaims, including claims for damages and legal and other costs.
-The settlement is subject to Australian Foreign Investment Review Board ("FIRB") approval of EMC's 100% ownership of the project.
-FIRB approval was secured on April 2, 2013 and the FIRB statement of no objections stands for 12 months from the date thereof.
-If the Company wishes to proceed with the proposal after this date, a new FIRB application would be required.
+The settlement was agreed to subject to Australian Foreign Investment Review Board ("FIRB") approval of EMC's 100% ownership of the project, which was secured in April of 2013.

-Nyngan Project metallurgical test work has been completed and we are pursuing further feasibility study and development options.
+While much Nyngan Project metallurgical test work has been completed, certain additional test work programs are continuing as we pursue additional development options.